What is Custom Speech?

 This diagram highlights the pieces that make up the Custom Speech portal.
 Use the links below to learn more about each step.

 Subscribe and create a project - Create an Azure account and subscribe to the Speech service.
 This unified subscription gives you access to speech-to-text, text-to-speech, speech translation, and the Custom Speech portal.
 Then, using your Speech service subscription, create your first Custom Speech project.

 Upload test data - Upload test data (audio files) to evaluate Microsoft's speech-to-text offering for your applications, tools, and products.

-Train the model - Improve the accuracy of your speech-to-text model by providing written transcripts (10-1,000 hours) and related text (<200 MB) along with your audio test data.
+Train and deploy a model - Improve the accuracy of your speech-to-text model by providing written transcripts (10-1,000 hours) and related text (<200 MB) along with your audio test data.
 This data helps to train the speech-to-text model.
-After training, retest, and if you're satisfied with the result, you can deploy your model.
+After training, retest, and if you're satisfied with the result, you can deploy your model to a custom endpoint.

 Set up your Azure account

-A Speech service subscription is required before you can use the Custom Speech portal to create a custom model.
-Follow these instructions to create a standard Speech service subscription: Create a Speech Subscription.
+An Azure account and Speech service subscription are required before you can use the Custom Speech portal to create a custom model.
+If you don't have an account and subscription, try the Speech service for free.

 Please be sure to create standard (S0) subscriptions, free (F0) subscriptions are not supported.